Frequently Asked Questions

 • The policyholder can decide how many bids to obtain.

 • Contractor - The contractor receives notification that the policyholder has requested a bid.
 The contractor logs in to the Strengthen Your Coastal Roof dashboard to upload a bid sheet for the policyholder.
+At this time, the contractor may recommend a preferred FORTIFIED Evaluator for the construction project.
+The Policyholder will be required to approve the use of the Contractor’s preferred Evaluator.

-• Policyholder, Evaluator & Contractor - The policyholder, evaluator, and contractor are in communication throughout the duration of the construction.
+• Policyholder, FORTIFIED Evaluator & Contractor - The policyholder, evaluator, and contractor are in communication throughout the duration of the construction.

 Final Approval

-• Evaluator - After the construction is complete, the FORTIFIED Evaluator will confirm the roof has been completed per required IBHS FORTIFIED Roof™ standards and submit all required documentation to IBHS.
+• FORTIFIED Evaluator - After the construction is complete, the FORTIFIED Evaluator will confirm the roof has been completed per required IBHS FORTIFIED Roof™ standards and submit all required documentation to IBHS.

 • IBHS - IBHS reviews the required documentation and provides the IBHS FORTIFIED Roof™ designation certificate to the evaluator.